Mobile games thrive, even as pandemic keeps players home

 Worldwide, an estimated 72 per cent of active mobile game players are "millennials" ranging in age from 23 to 38 years old.

-The broader audience for mobile games includes those in parts of the world where smartphones are the primary, if not only, way people connect to the internet "In emerging regions, particularly China and India, it is absolutely huge," Garrard said.
+The broader audience for mobile games includes those in parts of the world where smartphones are the primary, if not only, way people connect to the Internet.
+"In emerging regions, particularly China and India, it is absolutely huge," Mr Garrard said.

-"Maybe they're not spending a lot, but there are many who spend a little bit on mobile games and it really adds up," Garrard said.
+"Maybe they're not spending a lot, but there are many who spend a little bit on mobile games and it really adds up," he said.

-"It's not just the gaming platform will be benefiting, but the likes of kind of Google and Apple."
+"It's not just the gaming platform that will be benefiting, but also the likes of Google and Apple."

-Apple and Google are behind the mobile operating systems, iOS and Android respectively, that power nearly all of the world's smartphones.

-The US technology titans also run online shops for mobile apps, taking 30 per cent commission on transactions in what has become a controversial toll given their dominance in the market.